Kevin Kowalski (American football)

-Kevin Victor Kowalski (born January 2, 1989) is an American former professional football center in the National Football League (NFL) for the Dallas Cowboys.
+Kevin Victor Kowalski (born January 2, 1989) is an American former professional football player who was a center for the Dallas Cowboys of the National Football League (NFL).
 He was signed by the Cowboys as an undrafted free agent in 2011.
-He played college football at the University of Toledo.
+He played college football for the Toledo Rockets.

 Early life

 Kowalski attended Nordonia High School.
 As a senior, he was a two-way tackle, registering 75 tackles and 10 sacks, while contributing to an 8-1 record.
 He received first-team Division II All-Ohio honors and was invited to play in the Big 33 Football Classic.

 He also practiced track, competing in the shot put and discus throw.